 - Flexible wrists can help with clear articulation, allowing for free hand and finger movement.
 Separate motions (or movements) can be really useful when staccato and non-legato touches are involved.
 Pay special attention when you need to turn the hand, or place the thumb under the hand in running passages.
 This is where problems can occur, and where ‘bumpy’ or jerky sounds will hamper a run or group of notes played at speed.

-- It can be very beneficial to practice with a powerful heavy sound (this can help with clarity and also to develop stronger fingers), the weight of each finger being evenly placed and transferred from one note to the next.
+- It can be very beneficial to practice with a powerful heavy sound, as this can help with clarity and also help to develop stronger fingers; the weight of each finger being evenly placed and transferred from one note to the next.
 Use proper arm-weight and play on the fleshy part of the finger-tip.
 After a while, when you return to playing ‘lightly’ with less force, you should find it easy to articulate each note; each fast passage or run will feel more comfortable and manageable.

 - If you have the time and inclination, practice each phrase with many different touches, from legatissimo to staccatissimo.
 When you return to playing the particular phrase ‘normally’, there should be a real improvement in clarity.

 Ideal repertoire on which to practice perfecting articulation are works from the Baroque and Classical period (as well as using technical exercises), especially less demanding, smaller pieces, such as those from the Anna Magdalena Notebook, the Eighteen Little Preludes and the slightly more intricate Inventions and Sinfonias BWV 772 – 801 , all composed by J.S.
 Bach.
 Less complicated pieces by Handel, C.P.E Bach, Scarlatti can also be useful as can the Sonatinas of Clementi and Kuhlau.